 The degree of Doctor of Philosophy is a University degree governed by resolutions set down by the Academic Board.
-Candidates should be familiar with the Academic Board documents Degree of Doctor of Philosophy and University of Sydney (Higher Degree by Research) Rule 2011.
+Candidates should be familiar with the Academic Board documents Thesis and Examination of Higher Degree by Research Policy 2015 and University of Sydney (Higher Degree by Research) Rule 2011.

 Graduates who hold the degree of:

 - Master of Science in Veterinary Science or

 - Bachelor of Veterinary Science with honours

 may apply for admission as candidates for the degree of Doctor of Philosophy in the Faculty of Veterinary Science.

 Applicants not having an honours degree may be accepted as candidates after passing a qualifying examination.

 Graduates of other universities may also be admitted as candidates provided that their qualifications satisfy the Academic Board of the University of Sydney.

 The degree may be taken on either a full-time or part-time basis.